 On an evening in 1975, Edith and Al Amsterdam docked their yacht in Key West's harbor and took a stroll along Caroline Street.
 It was there Edith spied a wedding-cake white mansion aglow with the light of its crystal chandeliers.
 It was a most fortuitous day for the Amsterdams and the future of Key West, as a “For Sale” sign was hanging in the yard.

 Over a century earlier a penniless youth sailed from the Bahamas to Key West.
 It was 1837, and the island was occupied mostly by fishermen and wreckers.
 He found work as a clerk and after what can only be called a phenomenally successful career that spanned more than forty years, he had created an empire that encompassed merchandising, wrecking and shipbuilding.
 William Curry had arrived.
 He is considered to be the first self-made millionaire in the State of Florida.
 William built his home in 1869, on the site the family had homesteaded since 1855.
-In 1899, his son Milton, a partner in the William Curry and Sons Company, purchased the home from the heirs and demolished almost all but the cook house to construct the grand Victorian-style mansion that stands on the property today.
+In 1901, his son Milton, a partner in the William Curry and Sons Company, purchased the home from the heirs and demolished almost all but the cook house to construct the elaborate Georgian Revival mansion that stands on the property today.
 All that remains are the brick chimney and tiled hearth that once contained the wood-burning stove.
 Most accounts agree it was in this kitchen that the heretofore unidentified "Aunt Sally" created the Key West Pie.
 We now have reason to believe that she was Sarah Jane Lowe, wife of William's oldest son Charles.